 Winter IC 2420-3.
 A short distance south of Ebino

-“I think that means they’re coming, father,” said Fazzio.
-“And there I was a-thinking we were to do the attacking.”
+“I think that means they’re coming, father,” said Adelmo.
+“And there I was a-thinking it would be us doing the attacking.”

 “But the scouts said they were only a small force,” Biagino.
 “Why would they leave the walls?”

-“Either the scouts were wrong, or the enemy doesn’t care about being outnumbered.”
-He sniffed, then added, “My money’s on both.”
+“Either the scouts were wrong, or the enemy doesn’t care about being outnumbered,” said Adelmo.
+“My money’s on both.”

-“Best be off, father,” said Fazzio.
+“Best be off, father,” shouted Adelmo.
 “I reckon we’ll both be needed in this fight.
 In our own ways, that is.”